-Recently my wife tasked me with printing hundreds of photos from mixed sources (iPhone, camera, WhatsApp) for her scrapbooking activities, which raised two primary technical challenges:
+Recently, my wife tasked me with printing hundreds of photos from mixed sources (iPhone, camera, WhatsApp) for her scrapbooking activities, which presented two primary technical challenges:

-1. Format incompatibility: HEIF (.heic) files from iOS Live Photos not being supported with the printing layout software that I ad installed
+1. Format incompatibility: HEIF (.heic) files from iOS Live Photos were not supported by the printing layout software I had installed

-2. Manual layout inefficiency: Arranging the photos in a print layout was manual and time-consuming
+2. Manual layout inefficiency: Arranging photos in print layouts was manual and time-consuming

 Rather than relying on third-party online tools or manual processes, I developed two Python utilities to automate the entire workflow: